 Global warming or climate change - Global warming, or climate change, is the observation that the Earth has seen an average global temperature increase over recent centuries.
-Scientists expect these changes to have a corresponding effect on the weather and climate systems of the Earth. - Australia is the 9th most likely to consider global warming/climate change a top environmental issue.
+Scientists expect these changes to have a corresponding effect on the weather and climate systems of the Earth. - The US is the 6th most likely to consider global warming/climate change a top environmental issue.
 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Global warming

-Air pollution - Air pollution refers to the existence of harmful or excessive quantities of gases or particulates in the atmosphere. - Australia are equal least inclined to consider air pollution a top environmental issue.
+Air pollution - Air pollution refers to the existence of harmful or excessive quantities of gases or particulates in the atmosphere. - Americans are one of the least inclined to consider air pollution a top environmental issue.